 'Sexting' often refers to the sharing of naked or 'nude' pictures or video through mobile phones and the internet.
 It also includes underwear shots, sexual poses and explicit text messaging.
+It is sometimes referred to as youth produced sexual imagery.

 While sexting often takes place in a consensual relationship between two young people, the use of Sexted images in revenge following a relationship breakdown is becoming more commonplace.
 Sexting can also be used as a form of sexual exploitation and take place between strangers.